Do you ever feel like a plastic bag

 Like a house of cards, one blow from cavin’ in?

-So says the wise Katy Perry 🙂 I’m sure you’ll agree that at times, life can feel just like that – a plastic bag floating about on the wind.
-It can be hard to find a balance between being rational and emotional when your emotions seem to take over regularly and they’re front and center most of the time – this is especially true if you’ve been diagnosed with borderline personality disorder (bpd).
+So says the wise Katy Perry 🙂 I’m sure you’ll agree that, at times, life can feel just like that – a plastic bag floating about in the wind.

 - Know What Wise Mind is,

-- Have Step-by-step instructions on how to adopt wise mind,
+- Have Step-by-step instructions on how to adopt a wise mind,

 - See how adopting Wise Mind helps make you happier, remain objective and can influence your future behavior.